An invariance principle for stochastic heat equations with periodic coefficients

-The motivation of considering such a model lies in several aspects.
-First of all, the study on diffusions in $\mathbb{R}^d$ already shows the links between periodic and random coefficients.
-Thus our results can provide some hints on the more complex case with random coefficients, via the standard technique of the environment seen from the solution.
-Secondly, by taking $V_x$ to be cosine functions \eqref{spde} appears closely related to the dynamical sine-Gordon equation written as
+The motivation of studying \eqref{spde} lies in several aspects.
+First of all, the study on finite-dimensional diffusions shows the links between periodic and random coefficients.
+Thus, our results can provide some hints for the more complex case with random coefficients, via the technique of the environment seen from the observer.
+Second, by taking $V_x$ to be cosine functions, \eqref{spde} appears closely related to the dynamical sine-Gordon equation

 where $c$, $\beta$ and $\theta$ are real constants and $\xi$ is the standard space-time white noise.
-It is the natural dynamic associated to the usual quantum sine-Gordon model, whose solution can be constructed via classical It\^o's theory on stochastic PDE when spatial dimension is 1, or via Hairer's theory of regularity structures when spatial dimension is 2, see \cite{HS14}.
-From a more physical perspective, such dynamic in 2-dimension is first discussed in \cite{CW78} to study the crystal growth near the roughening transition.
-It is also known that \eqref{spde-sine-Gordon} describes globally neutral gas of interacting charges at different temperature $\beta$, see \cite{HS14}.
-In the present paper, we restrict our discussion to the 1-dimensional case.
+It is the natural dynamic associated with the usual quantum sine-Gordon model, see \cite{HS16}.
+From a more physical perspective, such dynamic in space dimension two is first discussed in \cite{CW78} to study the crystal growth near the roughening transition.
+It describes globally neutral gas of interacting charges at different temperature $\beta$, see \cite{HS16}.
+Here to avoid the ill-posedness of \eqref{spde} in multi-dimensional space, we restrict our discussion to one-dimensional case.